romkazor/idlak/docs/tangle_voices.rst

 See :ref:`language-resources`

 * Language codes are 2 letter ISO_639-1 codes:  https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes
-* Accent codes are 2 ASCII letters
+* Accent codes are 2 ASCII letters, see :ref:`accents`
 * Speaker codes are 3 ASCII letters.

 Individual samples and files are of the form::